 Job and Internship Search Resources

-Concordia University, St. Paul participates in numerous job fairs throughout the year.
-Please view the job fairs we participate in here.
+Concordia University, St. Paul participates in numerous job and internship fairs throughout the year.
+Please view the job and internship fairs we participate in here.

 -Biology – www.biologyjobs.com

 -Education – www1.stcloudstate.edu/joblistings/edpost/